deepcausality-rs/sites/web/content/en/getting-started.md

 2) causal_fn: CausalFn,
 3) description: &'l str

-ID and description are self explanatory, though its worth mentioning that many types in DeepCausality are defined as type aliases to give developers choice to redefine them easily.
+ID and description are self-explanatory, though it's worth mentioning that many types in DeepCausality are defined as type aliases to give developers the choice to redefine them.
 The causal function is a function type that returns a boolean value indicating whether the codified cause has been observed in the data given as an argument.
-There are two different kinds of causal functions, one with context and another one without context.
-The contextual causal function also takes an immutable reference to a context as argument.
-Therefore, the causal function can access data from a context to determine whether the codified cause has been observed.
-For an introduction to context in DeepCausality, [see this blog post.](https://deepcausality.com/blog/announcement-multiple-contexts/) In this starter example, no context is used and, instead, only the data given as an argument is analyzed.
+There are two kinds of causal functions, one with context and another without context.
+The contextual causal function also takes an immutable reference to a context as an argument.
+Therefore, the causal function can access data from a context to determine whether the codified cause has been observedFor an introduction, [see the blog post about context in DeepCausality.](https://deepcausality.com/blog/announcement-multiple-contexts/)
+This starter example does not uses context and instead only focueses on the main concepts of causal graph reasoning.

 ```rust
 use deep_causality::prelude::*;